Bi0ma3/evolutionary-tree-analyzer/README.md

 - 🧮 **Maximum Likelihood** applies explicit statistical models of sequence evolution to infer the tree that best explains your data—essential for robust analyses in real-world forensics or crop-breeding studies.
 - ⚖️ **Compare both** to gauge confidence, uncover hidden rate variation, and get a fuller picture of evolutionary history.

-**Whether you’re teaching high-school biology or diving into forensic DNA casework, SimplePhylo gives you the tools to explore and explain phylogenies with clarity and rigor.
+  Whether you’re teaching high school biology or delving into forensic DNA casework, SimplePhylo empowers you to explore and explain phylogenies with clarity and rigor.
 ---

 ## 📋 Table of Contents